andersonmolter1/LTG-RC-Car/README.md

 ### P (Proportion)
 ![\Large (J_P\vert_{J_{P=25}}error)](https://latex.codecogs.com/gif.latex?%28J_P%5Cvert_%7BJ_%7BP%3D25%7D%7Derror%29) <br>
 This section of the model will be determining the initial amount of steering to be applied depedent on the amount of error off the line the car is experiencing.
+We will start with this variable at 25 to account for the 4 errors on each side of the line that can occur.
 ### I (Integral)
 ![\Large (J_I\sum_{n=0}^{k\vert_{k=v.len}}v\vert_{v=v[]})](https://latex.codecogs.com/gif.latex?%28J_I%5Csum_%7Bn%3D0%7D%5E%7Bk%5Cvert_%7Bk%3Dv.len%7D%7Dv%5Cvert_%7Bv%3Dv%5B%5D%7D%29) <br>
-This section of the model will take into consideration the entire
+This section of the model will take into consideration all of the previous errors and add them up.
+If the summation of these errors is not 0, then this section will smooth out the correction to get back on the line.
 ### D (Derivative)
 ![\Large (J_D\vert_{J_{D=1}}\frac{d}{dt}error)](https://latex.codecogs.com/gif.latex?%28J_D%5Cvert_%7BJ_%7BD%3D1%7D%7D%5Cfrac%7Bd%7D%7Bdt%7Derror%29) <br>
-This portion of the model calculates the delta between the previous error and the current error and will divide that over the amount of time in between the two errors.
+This portion of the model calculates the delta between the previous error and the current error and then multiply that by the constant which we will figure out in a later step.
 This should reduce the overshoot effect that can happen when the current error greatly deviates from the last error.
 ## Authors

 * **Anderson Molter** - (https://github.com/andersonmolter1)